vingtetun/planula/README.md

 And making something modular, or context agnostic, when you have only one consumer is often tricky.

 Because of those reasons, it seems reasonable to create a small shell, acting as a new consumer for some specific browser chrome needs.
-**some specific browser chrome needs??**
 Planula will then try to reuse as much as possible from Firefox by cleaning some pieces of code that relies on some browser.xul specificities, and when possible, upstream those changes.
-Planula also makes the assertions that some of the chrome will always be written using Web Technologies, such as UA in-content pages (e.g about:home), or chrome features (e.g Download Manager). **no, devtools and about:addons are using xul, not an issue!**
+Planula also makes the assertions that some of the chrome will always be written using Web Technologies (e.g about:home, about:newtab).
+That without preventing reusing existing self contained components using XUL like DevTools or the Addon Manager.
 We believe that working on isolating those pieces, to reuse them in our small shell will not be lost work, whatever technologies for the front-end is choosen in the future.
 We also believe that making those consumers specifities agnostic may make it easier to migrate to Servo one day.
 Lastly, there are some others initiatives at Mozilla to explore HTML based UI for the browsers, such as browser.html and Hope.
-By implementing our own HTML shell, it will be easier for those to s/reuse some Firefox parts./integrate with gecko/.
+By implementing our own HTML shell, it will be easier for those to integrate with gecko.

 #### What are the current need of the project ?
 Like many projects: time, resources and supports.